 Apparently, people still want to know how to make video look like film.
-Here’s one tip a reader emailed me shortly after we published.
-“Shoot on film.”
-Duly noted.
+Here’s a step by step guide to evoke the timeless look of celluloid.

-Color grading topics were huge this year.
-There are a few more on the list.
+Color grading topics were huge this year, and this guide was a fan favorite.
 Expect even more in 2020.

-From Marvel to DC, spandex, capes, and flying superheroes were big at the box office, and on the blog.
+Whether it was Marvel or DC, spandex, capes, and flying superheroes were big at the box office, and on the blog, this year.

 Color grading is the art of making sure your film looks the way you want it to when your audience sees it.
 But what do you do when your audience can be sitting in a theater one minute, or sitting on the subway the next?
 How do you make sure it looks great no matter if they’re watching your magnum opus in glorious IMAX, or on the latest smartphone?
 This article will help you answer that.

-Key & Peele comedian, producer, director, and writer Jordan Peele followed up the success of his socially conscious “horror” flick Get Out by once again mining the genre to create a powerful exploration of class dynamics and the lengths humans will go to in order to “get theirs.”
-Editor Nicholas Monsour was gracious enough to take us deep into his process with the auteur.
+Key & Peele comedian, producer, director, and writer Jordan Peele followed up the success of his socially conscious “horror” flick Get Out by once again mining the genre to create a powerful new story.
+Editor Nicholas Monsour took us deep into the creative and collaborative process of the film.

-Hands down the most visited blog post on this site was an article we published two years ago on how to fix the nine most common problems working with Premiere Pro.
-It was time for a follow-up.
-Adobe must be doing something right, because we’ve gotten the list down to seven this time!
+Hands down our most visited blog post overall on this site was an article we published two years ago on how to fix the nine most common problems working with Premiere Pro.
+It was time for a detailed follow-up to see how Premiere has changed since then.

 Alfonso Cuarón’s Roma was a tour de force in filmmaking last year.
-Beautifully shot in black and white, with a story that was deeply personal, it was a film that made a lot of waves in the industry as one of Netflix’s first day-and-date films.
-Editor Adam Gough sat down with us (via the internet) to share his process of working with the brilliant, Academy Award-winning director.
+Beautifully shot in black and white, with a story that was deeply personal, it was a film that made waves in the industry as one of Netflix’s first day-and-date films.
+Editor Adam Gough sat down with us to share his process of working with the brilliant, Academy Award-winning director.

 Given the popularity of the NLE, it was no surprise that this article cracked the top ten.
 It’s a great primer for any of you Premiere Pro users out there.

 Given how gangbusters our first annual Oscar Workflow Breakdown was, the only surprise was that this wasn’t even higher on the list.
-Regardless, this 5,000+ word opus goes into all the nitty-gritty details of the films that took home the gold, and the ones that almost did.
+Regardless, this 5,000+ word opus goes into all the nitty-gritty details of the films that took home the gold.

-And the #1 most-read article on the Frame.io Insider in 2019 was, you guessed it, another color grading article.
-(Did I already make a note-to-self for 2020?)
+And the #1 most-read article on the Frame.io Insider in 2019 was another color grading article!

-The beauty of this in-depth treatise on using DaVinci Resolve is that author Dan Swierenga also delves into the details of what conforming is in the first place.
-Despite the title, I believe that whether you’re a pro or just getting started, there’s plenty of valuable information in this article.
+The beauty of this in-depth guide to using DaVinci Resolve is that author Dan Swierenga also dives into the concepts and process of conforming.
+Whether you’re a seasoned pro or just getting started, there’s plenty of valuable meat here to sink your teeth into.

-I would be remiss if I did not thank all the people who helped make these articles come to life.
+We would like to thank all the people who helped make these articles come to life.